openwrt/packages/net/unbound/files/README.md

     into MTU issues.
 Use this size in bytes to manage drop outs.

   option extended_luci '0'
     Boolean.
-Extends a tab hierarchy in LuCI for advanced congfiguration.
+Extends a tab hierarchy in LuCI for advanced configuration.

   option extended_stats '0'
     Boolean. extended statistics are printed from unbound-control.